Translating the Image in Your Heart into Art

-Sometimes (though not always), a book can benefit from having illustrations.
+Sometimes a book can benefit from having illustrations.
 Especially if you're publishing it yourself, you get to choose exactly what kinds of illustrations you want.
 (Black-and-white or greyscale are less expensive to print than color inside a book's interior, but even color costs are not prohibitive, these days.)

 "I can do that!"
-I offered with enthusiasm.
-I loved her book, and wanted to be of use artistically as well as practically.
+I offered enthusiastically.
+I loved her book, and was happy to contribute on an artistic as well as nuts-and-bolts practical level.
 So we discussed what she was after — something simple, striking, loosely based on Hokusai's famous print of a great wave but not in a cliched way.
-I did some sketches, we went back and forth, and in the end, 13 beautiful drawings were produced to grace the book's pages.
+I did some sketches, we went back and forth with responses and suggestions — and in the end, 13 beautiful drawings were produced to grace the book's pages.
 I highly recommend Cindy's book, (available on www.cindyspring.com).